OrienteerBAP/Orienteer-Guidebook/the_interface_of_the_schema.md

-# The Interface of the Schema
+# The Interface of the Schema Page

+You can access the Schema page by clicking **Schema** on the navigation page (URL: &lt;databaseURL&gt;/browse/OPerspective)

 ## The Class tab
 On this tab you can view all existing classes in your database and some of their attributes.
 Some are predefined ([see supplementary](https://orienteer.gitbooks.io/orienteer/content/supplementary_predefined_classes.html)).